stepMode/stepmode.github.io/_posts/2018-07-30-ryans-ctf-levels-1-to-4.md

 ---
 # Ryan's CTF - Levels 1-5

-For my first blog post I chose [Ryan's CTF](http://ctf.ryanic.com/), in fact this is also my first write-up for a CTF in general.
+For my first blog post I chose [Ryan's CTF](http://ctf.ryanic.com/), in fact this is also my first write-up for a CTF in general so bear with me.
 The challenges range from *Beginner* to *Extrem* and at the end there is even a *NINJA!* challenge waiting for us.
 I will start with the first four challenges that represent the beginner section.
 Posts, containing all the other levels will be release in the near future.
 So let's start.

 ## Level 1 - Hidden Web Flag